TeppersBen/Networking/README.md

 	- convert the requested amount of hosts to [CIDR, Netmask, Class, Subnets, Hosts, Wildcard];
 	- convert two IPv4 addresses into one wildcard for ACL usage;

+#What we are working on
+New UI design using JavaFX.

 # How to download
 Head over to the folder named "Versions" and more information will be displayed there.